-When we developed our Effective Writing Skills training course, we created the course materials using the Darwin Information Typing Architecture (DITA), to test its usefulness for small content production projects.
+When we developed our Technical Writing Skills training course, we created the course materials using the Darwin Information Typing Architecture (DITA), to test its usefulness for small content production projects.
 DITA is an open XML standard for creating, organising, and publishing topic-based information.

 The content team who developed the course material acted as ‘customers’.
 They drew up requirements for the course, and set milestones and deadlines.
 The design team (of which I was part) assessed those requirements and found solutions within the parameters set by both the DITA schema and the capabilities of our chosen tool.